 To begin the process of creating your own chatbot, you'll need to register on SnatchBot's website, it only takes a moment.
 The platform is built with robust administrative features and uses high-grade security that complies with all regulatory mandates, so data is secure and safe.

-Next, you have to enter your first and last name, a valid email address, and you must create a password.
+Next, you have to enter your first and last name, an email address, and create a password.

 The password must be at least 6 characters long and contain at least one uppercase letter, a lowercase letter, and a number.
 It cannot contain spaces.
 You can only use letters (A-Z), numbers (0-9) and special symbols.

 Once the verification process and registration is complete, you'll be able to access your Dashboard.
 To proceed press Sign Up: